Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This beautiful butterfly wreath would look great in any home.
 Whether it's hanging on the wall or sitting on a shelf or mantel, this wreath will bring compliments your way.

 Butterflies are always a great decoration, and this garland can be used in almost any room or for any occasion.
-Learn how to put them together at Adventures in Making.
+Learn how to put them together at The Guardian.

 This fruit craft is so beautiful and another project I'm going to have to do as soon as I get some of the paper-mache fruits.

 This beautiful mail holder definitely looks more elegant than cheap!